Clive Davis: Columbia/CBS Records years

 One of the most commercially successful recordings released during Davis' tenure at Columbia was Lynn Anderson's Rose Garden, in late 1970.
-It was Davis who insisted "Rose Garden" be the country singer's next single release.
-The song crossed over and was a No.1 hit in 16 countries worldwide.
+It was Davis who insisted that "Rose Garden" be the country singer's next single release.
+The song crossed over and was a No. 1 hit in 16 countries worldwide.
 "Rose Garden" remained the biggest-selling album by a female country artist for 27 years.

 In 1972, Davis signed Earth, Wind & Fire to Columbia Records.
 One of his most recognized accomplishments was signing the Boston group Aerosmith to Columbia Records in the early 1970s at New York City's Max's Kansas City.
-The accomplishment was mentioned in the 1979 Aerosmith song "No Surprize", where Steven Tyler sings, "Old Clive Davis said he's surely gonna make us a star, I'm gonna make you a star, just the way you are."
-Starting on December 30, 1978, Bob Weir of The Grateful Dead occasionally changed the lyrics of the Dead standard "Jack Straw" in concert from "we used to play for silver, now we play for life," to "we used to play for acid, now we play for Clive."
+The accomplishment was mentioned in the 1979 Aerosmith song "No Surprize", in which Steven Tyler sings, "Old Clive Davis said he's surely gonna make us a star, I'm gonna make you a star, just the way you are."
+Starting on December 30, 1978, Bob Weir of the Grateful Dead occasionally changed the lyrics of the Dead standard "Jack Straw" in concert from "we used to play for silver, now we play for life", to "we used to play for acid, now we play for Clive."

-One of the last bands Davis tried to sign to Columbia Records was the proto-punk band Death.
-According to their documentary he was the only person who was interested in a black band doing rock music, but he asked them to change their name.
-They refused, as the name was a reflection of a personal event.
-The contract dissolved, and the band released their album on another label 35 years later.
+One of the last bands Davis tried to sign to Columbia Records was the Detroit band Death.

+A Rolling Stone article dated July 5, 1973 reported that CBS fired Clive Davis "amid allegations of misuse of funds and providing drugs to artists and disk jockeys" as part of an alleged payola scandal.
+Davis, however, denies that his dismissal was connected in any way to drugs or payola.

 Arista years

 After Davis was fired from CBS Records in 1973 for allegedly using company funds to bankroll his son's bar mitzvah, Columbia Pictures then hired him to be a consultant for the company's Bell Records label.
 Davis took time out to write his memoirs and then founded Arista Records in 1974.
-The company was named after New York City's secondary school honor society, of which Davis was a member.
+The company was named after New York City's secondary school honor society of that name, of which Davis was a member.